 Now, some features are standard and expected, like automatic call distribution, ring groups, or even agent scripting.
 Most solutions will also offer dedicated agent desktop portals, and screen-pops that deliver agents information about who is calling.

 But now, with a new focus on providing the absolute best customer experience possible, contact centers need a new set of tools.
 With the goal of connecting as many channels as possible into one seamless experience (or just providing the best support possible), these feature lists just keep growing.
-So, to help guide those who are searching, we wanted to pinpoint what we feel are the best features your contact center needs to create the best customer experience possible.
+It is not enough anymore to have talented agents and great calling strategies (for example, by following these cold calling tips).
+Your agents need the right software to give them the right information right when they need it.
+To help guide those who are searching, we wanted to pinpoint what we feel are the best cloud phone system features your contact center needs to create the best customer experience possible.

 At this point, everyone knows what an IVR is, and most people probably hate them with the passion of a thousand burning suns.
 (I know I do.)
 And, I’m sure I’m not the only one that screams “AGENT” until the robot voice finally complies.

 An IVR is completely necessary for any phone support, but there really is a better way to go about it.
 We all know how powerful artificial intelligence is becoming, and we know how much it will benefit businesses; however, it will provide a huge boost to contact centers in particular.
 More specifically, your contact center can completely transform its IVR by integrating AI.

 With tools like automated speech recognition and sentiment analysis, your IVR can understand why someone is calling, and even pinpoint the emotion they might be feeling.
 Or, what if the IVR could greet callers by name, and guess what the issue is based on their order history?
 IVRs can be so much more than just a robotic voice that feels like it stands in the way of callers.